 About Election Commission of Andhra Pradesh

 State Election Commission (SEC) of Andhra Pradesh is an autonomous, congenital and statutory body of Andhra Pradesh, India looking after the state election process.
 It was established under Articles 243-K and 243-ZA of the Constitution of India.
-Under these Articles, the administration, direction and management of the groundwork for electoral rolls of the panchayats and municipal bodies in the state is to be announced in a state election commission.
+Under these Articles, the administration, direction, and management of the groundwork for electoral rolls of the panchayats and municipal bodies in the state is to be done by the state election commission.
 The commission will be headed by a state election commissioner appointed by the governor.
-Following the same rules, the foundation stone of the Election Commission of Andhra Pradesh was laid in the month of June, 1994 to ensure free and fair electoral exercise in the state.
+Following the same rules, the foundation stone of the Election Commission of Andhra Pradesh was laid in the month of June 1994 to ensure free and fair electoral exercise in the state.

 Chief Electoral Commissioner, Andhra Pradesh

 Justice V. Kanagaraj is the current chief electoral office of Andhra Pradesh

 Officers Appointed by Election Commission of Andhra Pradesh

 The officers bestowed with powers and assigned duties to work for the electoral process in the state of Andhra Pradesh are as follows: